rizinorg/book/src/tools/rz-asm/assemble.md

 Assembling is the action to take a computer instruction in human readable form (using mnemonics) and convert that into a bunch of bytes that can be executed by a machine.

-In rizin, the assembler and disassembler logic is implemented in the r_asm_* API, and can be used with the pa and pad commands from the commandline as well as using `rz-asm`.
+In rizin, the assembler and disassembler logic is implemented in the rz_asm_* API, and can be used with the pa and pad commands from the commandline as well as using `rz-asm`.

-Rasm2 can be used to quickly copy-paste hexpairs that represent a given machine instruction.
+Rz-asm can be used to quickly copy-paste hexpairs that represent a given machine instruction.
 The following line is assembling this mov instruction for x86/32.

 ```
 $ rz-asm -a x86 -b 32 'mov eax, 33'